by Christopher Whittle, Co-Founder of Atlantic Images

 In one instance, a colleague was asked to do a travel feature for The Guardian website around Florida.
 They asked him how long it would take to send the images.
 He said probably an hour or two depending on the shoot and wifi connection.
 Too long.
 They asked him what phone he had and was asked to do the whole shoot on his iPhone.
 He didn’t use his professional equipment once.

 This clearly was, and still is, a tough time for photo agencies.
 How does any media agency adapt to the digital revolution?
-That was on my mind so I decided to do something about it.
+That was on my mind when I decided to do something about it.
 The companies I’d been with were doing nothing to fill me with any confidence.
 In my twenty-five years or so of being in the industry I was able to see from first hand experience the highs and lows of being a photographer trying to make a living and what the digital age has done to our industry.

 In 2015, I left Los Angeles for London and creating my own bespoke media company, Atlantic Images.
 To be honest, I didn’t know where it would take me, or how I would actually change anything.
 We had no set plans, but with other like-minded photographers and colleagues, we started to discuss trying to do something different.